Shopping for a new Chevrolet Impala?

 Now made from the same gear as the Buick LaCrosse, and built alongside the Chevy Volt in Hamtramck, Michigan, the 2014 Impala wears some crisply themed sheetmetal that we'd like to see more of on the smaller, less fortunate Malibu.
 The Impala's cues and details hit the high points the Malibu misses, without the misguided Camaro references in back and with assertiveness all over its front end.
 There's some CLS in its rear quarters, where the design really gels, even if it's fairly close to the same passages on the LaCrosse.
 The cabin?
 Give it some chamomile.
 The concept is high--like the Maxima, the Impala shaves away unneeded dash below a beltline--but the chorus of lines and textures and materials needs a more muted approach, or at least fewer cutlines.

-With the six, the Impala justifies its animal inspiration.
-It's powered by GM's latest 3.6-liter V-6, rated at 305 horsepower, coupled to a six-speed automatic with an aggressive torque converter that judders on occasion while it tries to conserve fuel.
-It's a mild distraction from the Impala's strong acceleration--0-60 mph in about 6.8 seconds--and from its thoughtfully composed handling.
+The base four moves the car along smartly enough under most circumstances, and will even spin the inside front wheel accelerating out of curves.
+But under the hardest acceleration--a short uphill freeway on-ramp, for example--there's just not quite the reserve of power you'd expect in a car this big.
+It's the V-6 that lets the Impala justify its animal name.
+It's GM's latest 3.6-liter V-6, rated at 305 horsepower, coupled to a six-speed automatic with an aggressive torque converter that judders on occasion while it tries to conserve fuel.
+That's a mild distraction from the V-6 Impala's strong acceleration--0-60 mph in about 6.8 seconds--and from its thoughtfully composed handling.
 The ride's damped extremely well, even on the biggest 20-inch wheels and tires, and the Impala's electric steering never feels overly heavy or slow to react.

 As a large sedan by the Feds' yardsticks, the Impala offers up more space than the best-selling four-doors, and it tops the Azera and Avalon for usable space, too.
 On paper it reads smaller than the Taurus in some ways, but the net volume inside is larger.
 The front seats are very supportive in either leather or mixed media, and space is vast through the back seat, except in headroom.
 We expected a little more, to be honest, and we should have it, given the flatness of the back bench.
 The trunk almost makes up for it, and almost matches the Taurus cubic foot for cubic foot.